opus1993/pubrepo/content/post/Rresources/index.md

 ----
 ## Shiny

+Shiny is an R package that makes it easy to build interactive web apps for non-programmers.
+You can host standalone apps on a webpage or embed them or build dashboards to be served from a cloud facility.
+You can also extend Shiny apps with CSS themes, htmlwidgets, and JavaScript actions.

 |     |    |
 |:---|:---|
 | [Engineering Production-Grad Shiny Apps](https://engineering-shiny.org/index.html) |by [Colin Fay](https://twitter.com/_ColinFay), [Sébastien Rochette](https://twitter.com/StatnMap), [Vincent Guyader](https://twitter.com/VincentGuyader), & [Cervan Girard](https://twitter.com/CervanGirard) on the {`golem`} package|